In wake of shooting, gun ownership under debate in Toronto

 To mass shooting-weary America — where there are about 300 million guns of all kinds — possession of a handgun might seem commonplace.

 But in Toronto, the very idea that someone would have a handgun, much less take it out in public and fire it, is nearly incomprehensible.
-Now, the City Council is considering a motion urging the federal and provincial government to ban the sale of handguns and handgun ammunition in Canada’s largest city.
+On Tuesday evening, after nearly 10 hours of discussing gun crimes, the City Council voted to urge the federal and provincial government to ban the sale of handguns and handgun ammunition in the largest city in Canada, and the fourth largest in North America.

-“If anything, what’s happened in the United States is what not to do,” said City Councilman Joe Cressy, who was expected to propose the idea of banning handguns and ammunition on Tuesday.
+“If anything, what’s happened in the United States is what not to do,” said City Councilman Joe Cressy, who proposed the motion Tuesday.

 Agreed Toronto Mayor John Tory: “Why does anyone in this city need to have a gun at all?”